google/truth/README.md

 ## What is Truth?

-Truth is an assertion/proposition framework appropriate for testing, inspired by FEST, and driven by some extensibility needs, written nearly entirely by Google employees in their spare time or contributing in their capacity as Java core librarians.
+Truth is an assertion framework for Java tests, inspired by FEST, and driven by some extensibility needs, written nearly entirely by Google employees in their spare time or contributing in their capacity as Java core librarians.